ieswxia/interpose/README.md

 # Interpose
-Interpose is a set of C++ header files for interposing on POSIX functions from a preloaded dynamic library.
-The library allows you to intercept various subsets of POSIX functionality.
+Interpose makes it easy to intercept POSIX calls in OSX applications.
+Interpose consists entirely of C++ header files.
 The list of supported functions is at the end of this document.

 ## Usage
 The file ```sample.cpp``` shows how to interpose on several functions.
-The example just prints a debug message and forwards the call along to the real POSIX function.
+The example just prints a debug message for a few functions, then forwards the call along to the real POSIX function.

 Every library that uses Interpose must include ```interpose.hpp```.
 If you need to intercept pthread functions, include ```interpose/pthread.hpp```.
 To intercept the dynamic linker functions, include ```interpose/dl.hpp```.